-In a nutshell, when sugar is offered every day in excess of the needs of the horse, the cell slows down from exhaustion.
-Sugar comes in many forms including the starch in grains, grass, hay, treats, fruits and roots (apples and carrots).
-The primary purpose of ingesting sugar is to replenish glycogen (how animals store glucose) with excess being converted into body fat for the upcoming winter cold.
-Glucose stored as glycogen is used for immediate use as a fuel to run, play, and survive an attack by a hungry lion.
-Once the glycogen stores have been restored, the next purpose of glucose is for immediate on-demand fuel for just living, breathing, digestion, heart beats, etc. Ingested sugar in excess of daily use and glycogen replenishment is converted into body fat.
-This is good news as winter approaches and sugar is no longer available in the wild.
-Horses and all other animals want to stay warm as well as have an alternative source of fuel when there is no more pasture and fruit to eat.
+In a nutshell, when sugar is offered daily over the horse’s needs, the cell slows down from exhaustion.
+Sugar comes in many forms, including the starch in grains, grass, hay, treats, fruits and roots (apples and carrots).
+The primary purpose of ingesting sugar is to replenish glycogen (how animals store glucose), with the excess being converted into body fat for the upcoming winter cold.
+Glucose stored as glycogen is used for immediate use as fuel to run, play, and survive an attack by a hungry lion.
+Once the glycogen stores have been restored, glucose’s next purpose is immediate on-demand fuel for living, breathing, digestion, heartbeats, etc. Finally, ingested sugar over daily use and glycogen replenishment converts into body fat.
+This is good news as winter approaches, and sugar is no longer available in the wild.
+Horses and all other animals want to stay warm and have an alternative fuel source when there is no more pasture and fruit to eat.

 So when do I stop feeding SBM?

 The answer to this often asked question is when you can 1) increase the availability of a variety of amino acids in a natural diet and 2) decrease and eliminate the conversion of amino acids into glucose.